Cara’s mission is to unlock the power and purpose within our communities and ourselves to create real and lasting success.

 Consistently assess the effectiveness of curriculum and foster innovative and new ideas for the Enterprise.

-Responsible for overall student management including attendance, capacity and flow throughout the facility.
+Responsible for overall student management including assignment accountability, productivity, attendance, capacity, development opportunities and flow throughout the facility.

 Participate in morning Motivations as requested.